 Using Disk Utility, you can remove both your personal data and installed software in one pass.
 Before you begin, make sure you’ve transferred vital data to another location.
 Once you’ve saved those files, start up from the system disc—insert it in the drive, and restart your Mac while holding down the C key.
 Select a language, click on the arrow button, and choose Utilities: Disk Utility in the screen that appears.
 (These instructions are based on the latest installation discs, but the general procedure should work for whatever version you have.)

 When the Disk Utility window opens, select the hard drive in the pane on the left; then click on the Erase tab.
 Select Mac OS X Extended (Journaled) from the pull-down menu; then click on the Security Options button and make sure Zero Out Data is selected.
 This will overwrite your drive with zeros.
 (Newer versions of Disk Utility also include 7-Pass Erase and 35-Pass Erase options—overkill for those of us who don’t keep state secrets on our machines.)
 When the process finishes, close Disk Utility and follow the installer prompts to reinstall OS X.

 Once your Mac is clean and ready to go, you have a number of disposal options.

-Sell It You’re probably already aware of some of the most popular places to sell used computers, such as eBay and Craigslist.
-But there are also many Mac-only classified-ad resources online, such as MacSwap and SecondhandMac.
+You’re probably already aware of some of the most popular places to sell used computers, such as eBay and Craigslist.
+But there are also many Mac-only classified-ad resources online, such as

 No matter where you sell your machine, there are a few precautions to take.
 First, be as explicit as possible in your listing, to avoid returns—for instance, if your PowerBook has dead pixels, disclose that fact.
 And protect yourself from online scam artists by requiring that buyers have PayPal accounts.
 Even if the purchaser ultimately uses another payment method, this confirms that he or she actually has a bank account.